UAE Traditional Dress

 Dubai draws many visitors from outside, including many visitors and expatriates.
 Although Western-style clothes such as t-shirts, long skirts, and pants are allowed, women are forced to keep their skin covered and encouraged.
 Everything goes as long as you note that you are in an advanced but Islamic Emirate.
 In the traditional dress of UAE, Muslim / conventional clothes are tailored to accommodate what is used for religious holidays during the day, at night, and.
 The apparel is built to accommodate the local warm weather and religious faiths.

 The ancient trace of the traditional dress of UAE clothes goes back to the Bedouin culture in the Arab Peninsula.
 Emirati’s pride remains today in their traditional apparel.
-When visiting overseas, they are, however, adaptable to western wear.
+When visiting overseas, they are, however, adaptable to Western wear.
 Dubai formal dresses are designed to keep religious traditions comfortable at high temperatures.
 Emiratis wear long-sleeved veils and dresses, especially worn during summer.
 Apparel shielding more areas of the body may be preferred from sunshine.
 However, the black woman, Abaya, catches fire because of a color that absorbs light.

 Some traditional dresses followed by both men and women in UAE are listed below: